commercetools/connect-product-export-template/README.md

 # connect-search-ingestion-template
-This repository provides a [connect](https://docs.commercetools.com/connect) template for a search ingestion connector for populating a Store specific exnternal search engine.
-This boilerplate code act as a starting point for such integration.
+This repository provides a [connect](https://docs.commercetools.com/connect) template for a search ingestion connector for populating a Store-specific external search engine.
+This boilerplate code acts as a starting point for such integration.

 This template uses the [Store](https://docs.commercetools.com/api/projects/stores) and [Product Selection](https://docs.commercetools.com/api/projects/product-selections) data models from commercetools composable commerce which can be used for querying Store-specific product data to power Store-specific frontends.
 Template is based on asynchronous [Subscriptions](https://docs.commercetools.com/api/projects/subscriptions) to keep the search indices up to date.